Chart Color Schemes

 Recent residential development output has been above average within Trinity Park when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers in Trinity Park, there have been approximately 19 new dwelling approvals each year on average.
-Between financial years FY21 to FY25, around 96 homes were approved, with one more approved so far in FY26.
-On average, about 7 people moved to the area for each dwelling built over these five years.
+AreaSearch analysis shows Trinity Park had approximately 19 dwelling approvals annually.
+From FY-21 to FY-25, around 96 homes were approved, with one more in FY-26.
+On average, 7 people moved to the area per dwelling built over these years.

-When comparing Trinity Park's construction activity per person with the rest of Queensland, it shows approximately 75%.
-Nationally, it ranks around the 55th percentile among assessed areas.
-Recent building activity consists solely of detached houses, preserving the area's suburban nature and attracting space-seeking buyers.
-Currently, there are about 285 people per dwelling approval in Trinity Park, suggesting a transitioning market.
-According to AreaSearch's latest quarterly estimate, Trinity Park is projected to add around 1,176 residents by 2041.
-If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases in the area.
+Compared to other areas, Trinity Park has around 75% of the construction activity per person nationally, placing it in the 55th percentile.
+All recent building activity consists of detached houses, maintaining the area's suburban character and attracting space-seeking buyers.
+With approximately 285 people per approval, the market is transitioning.
+By 2041, Trinity Park is projected to add 1,176 residents.
+At current development rates, housing supply may not keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development